Pyridoxine (Vitamin B6)

 You may remember a prescription medication called Bendectin that was used for morning sickness

 in pregnancy.
-Bendectin contained pyridoxine and a sleep
+Bendectin contained vitamin B6 (pyridoxine) and a sleep

 -inducing antihistamine called doxylamine